Selfie is a project of the Computational Systems Group at the Department of Computer Sciences of the University of

 Slides providing an overview of selfie and an introduction to its design and implementation are made available incrementally here.
 There is a free book in early draft form called Selfie: Computer Science for Everyone using selfie even more ambitiously reaching out to everyone with an interest in learning about computer science.

-Selfie is a self-contained 8k-line, 64-bit C implementation of:
+Selfie is a self-contained 64-bit, 10-KLOC C implementation of:

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
-There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger as well as minimal operating system support in the form of RISC-V system calls built into the emulator.
-As part of an ongoing effort, there is also a simple SAT solver implemented in selfie that may eventually be used in some form of self-verification.
+There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger with replay as well as minimal operating system support in the form of RISC-V system calls built into the emulator.

 C* is a tiny Turing-complete subset of C that includes dereferencing (the * operator) but excludes composite data types, bitwise and Boolean operators, and many other features.
 There are only unsigned 64-bit integers and 64-bit pointers as well as character and string literals.
 This choice turns out to be helpful for students to understand the true role of composite data types such as arrays and records.
 Bitwise operations are implemented in libcstar using unsigned integer arithmetics helping students better understand arithmetic operators.
 C* is supposed to be close to the minimum necessary for implementing a self-compiling, single-pass, recursive-descent compiler.
 C* can be taught in one to two weeks of classes depending on student background.

 RISC-U is a tiny Turing-complete subset of the RISC-V instruction set.
 It only features unsigned 64-bit integer arithmetic, double-word memory, and simple control-flow instructions but neither bitwise nor byte- and word-level instructions.
 RISC-U can be taught in one week of classes.